getrootid/radicati-drupal-2-startup/README.md

 <details>
   <summary>The details</summary>
    <br>
-Here we add a bunch of goodies to the composer.json, as well as updating a couple of other files.
+This patch adds a bunch of goodies to the composer.json, as well as updating a couple of other files.

 </details>

+### Time to install the goodies!

 - If there's a composer.lock file (the wizard generates one) go ahead and delete it.
 - Then run `composer install` and procede on your merry 😄